cemiltokatli/node-data/README.md

 ## Structure

 `Database` class is the fundamental block of the library.
 It creates a connection pool to a database.
-An object of this class should be initialized per database used in the application and the same object should be used everywhere.
+An object of this class should be initialized per database used in the application and the same object should be used everywhere to query the same database.

 `getConnection()` method of `Database` class returns a new `Connection` object which represents an isolated database connection grabbed from the pool.
 It is cheap to create a `Connection` object as it is just a wrapper for `mysql.PoolConnection` object.
 When you call `getConnection()` method, it retrieves a connection from the pool by using `getConnection()` method of `mysql.Pool` object and initializes `Connection` object with that actual database connection object.